lconteville/lconteville/README.md

 ## Hello 👋 Welcome to my GitHub page!

-My name is Liliane and I am a bioinformatician 💻 from Brazil!
+✨ My name is Liliane and I am a bioinformatician 💻 from Brazil 🇧🇷!
 \
+\
 I am passionate about uncovering microbiomes 🦠 and their intricate associations with health 💖, diet 🥗, lifestyles 🗓️, and the environment 🌍.
+\
+\

-My journey into the world of microbiomes began 10 years ago and since then, I have dedicated \
-myself to exploring the complex microbial communities of:
+My journey into the world of microbiomes began 10 years ago and since then, I have dedicated myself to exploring the complex microbial communities of:

 - Fatal patients with unknown etiologies
 - Amazonian Indigenous groups